PAC in DESI. II. Galaxy-halo connection into the $10^{6}{\rm M}_{\odot}$ frontier: Extended SHAM models and tests

 To isolate the impact of cosmology, we measure $\nwprp$ and $\Wp$ in \textsc{CosmicGrowth} at a snapshot near $z=0.1$, using the same fiducial parametric SHMR calibrated in Planck18.
 Examples for several stellar-mass bins are shown in Figures~\ref{fig:test_sys_nwp} and \ref{fig:test_sys_wp}, compared against Planck18 predictions.
 The WMAP9–like cosmology generally yields slightly lower $\nwprp$ and slightly higher $\Wp(\rp)$, primarily due to the lower $\Omega_{\rm m}$.
 These differences are much smaller than those induced by maximal assembly bias ($\rho=1$) under the same cosmology.

 We then fit the WMAP9–like mock in Planck18 cosmology using the non-parametric SHMR model.
 The MAP SHMRs are compared with the truth in Figure~\ref{fig:AB_cosmo_SHMR}(b).
 We find that adopting Planck18 cosmology to fit a WMAP9–like universe does not introduce significant SHMR bias: the inferred mean central SHMR is only slightly lower, well within the observational uncertainties.
-The persistence of an apparent upturn in the SHMR at $M_{\rm vir}\gtrsim10^{14}\,\msh$ (centrals) and $m_{\rm peak}\gtrsim10^{13}\,\msh$ (satellites) — when fitting a parametric-SHMR mock with a non-parametric model — indicates that this feature originates from the monotonic prior in the non-parametric approach, which is necessary to prevent excursions into unphysical parameter space.
 The derived GSMF is compared with the true one in Figure~\ref{fig:AB_cosmo_SMF}(c).
 The agreement is very good, with only a slight excess in a few stellar-mass bins.
 This indicates that a $\sim10\%$ change in $\Omega_{\rm m}$ does not substantially alter the inferred results.

 Nevertheless, we fit our $\nwprp$ measurements with $M_{*}>10^{9.0}\,\ms$ in \textsc{CosmicGrowth} at $z\sim0.1$ using the non-parametric SHMR model.
 The resulting SHMRs are presented in Figure~\ref{fig:wmap_shmr}, and the inferred GSMFs are compared with the Jiutian results in Figure~\ref{fig:AB_cosmo_SMF}(a).
 Example fits for several stellar-mass bins are shown in Figure~\ref{fig:wmap_fitting}.
 The WMAP9–like cosmology yields slightly higher SHMRs and slightly lower GSMFs than Planck18, reducing the GSMF discrepancy relative to \citetalias{2025MNRAS.540.1635X} from $\sim15\%$ to $\sim10\%$, but the tension remains.